stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 2
 ```

-The ability to store values in variables allows us to compose increasingly sophisticated programs, by storing the result of one step and using it another part of the code.
-More on that later.
+The ability to store values in variables allows us to compose increasingly sophisticated programs, by storing the result of one step and using it in another part of a program.

-Python includes some handy built-in functions that will come in handy.
-These are helpful bits of code that can perform certain operations when passed a value.
+Python includes a variety of [built-in functions](https://www.w3schools.com/python/python_ref_functions.asp) that will come in handy.
+These are helpful bits of code that can perform certain operations.
+Typically you need to pass them one or more values as input [arguments](https://www.w3schools.com/python/gloss_python_function_arguments.asp).

-The `len` function lets you count the length of certain data types such as strings.
+The [`len` function](https://www.w3schools.com/python/ref_func_len.asp) lets you count the number of items in a sequence, such as the characters in a string.

 ```python
 >>> len('cat')
 3
 ```

-The `print` function...well...prints things.
+The [`print` function](https://www.w3schools.com/python/ref_func_print.asp)...well...prints things.
 This one is extremely handy, especially as we start writing larger Python scripts.
-Let's print that `area` variable we created earlier.
+Let's print the value of the `area` variable we created earlier.

 ```python
 >>> print(area)
 50
 ```

-Lists, or arrays if you're coming from some other fancy programming language, allow you to store a sequence of items.
+[Lists](https://www.w3schools.com/python/python_lists.asp), or arrays if you're coming from some other fancy programming language, allow you to store a sequence of items.
 You can create a list by surrounding a series of values in
 square brackets `[]`.

 ```python